What to wear in Italy | A Guide To All Four Seasons

 - Shoes.
 Leather boots will keep your socks dry and your tootsies toasty during the occasional winter drizzle.

 What to wear in Italy for an elegant evening out

 Whether you're filling up at the local pizzeria or dining out at an expensive eatery, dressing up for dinner is a must.
 But, keep it classy.
 The Italian style strongly relies on simple yet quality pieces.
 These items will help you look both relaxed and elegant on a night out in Italy.

 - Smart Shoes.
 It's true.
 Italian women have a talent that sets them apart from everyone else: the ability to flawlessly walk over cobblestones in sky-high heels.
 But unless you're a die-hard fashionista, a pair of smart sandals will step up your style.
-If you're dining out in the wetter seasons, closed shoes like ballet flats or booties are practical yet stylish.
+If you're dining out in the wetter seasons, closed shoes like ballet flats or boots are practical yet stylish.
 Men should swap their trainers for a pair of smart loafers or brogues.

 - Makeup.
 Italian women usually wear natural-looking makeup.
-Although lips and nails get the colour treatment.
+Although, lips and nails get the colour treatment.

 Essentials and Cosmetics

 There are a few non-negotiable essentials and cosmetics that should always find their way into your luggage, regardless of what season you're visiting Italy.